 Obsessed with words, books and writing since I could hold a pen, I used to set my own writing ‘challenges’ as a young girl, even before the word ‘geek’ had been invented.
 My favourite author, Enid Blyton, took me to different lands (literally, in The Magic Faraway Tree!) that sounded fantastic against the backdrop of another rainy afternoon in Yorkshire.

 I was gently ‘accused’ by two different English teachers of plagiarism when submitting coursework in school.
 Called to the front of the class as my peers passed by me, bound for home, I was asked where I’d got my material.
-Wholly truthfully, I said, “From my head.”
+Wholly truthfully, I said, 'From my head.'

 Continually told I was ‘good with words’, I took writing course after writing course.
 I had my first two books published by an Indian outfit that specialised in children’s fiction.
 After ghost-writing a book for a friend, I was asked to help a fellow author who was having difficulty cultivating the idea in his head.

 Me at home:

-One of my dreams – I have many – is to have a bookshop-cum-café somewhere picturesque where the surroundings offer tranquillity and inspiration to budding authors, and ready-made readerships via the guaranteed quality of the titles on sale.
-A true ‘Writing Hall’.
+One of my dreams – I have many – is to run a bookshop-cum-café somewhere picturesque, where the surroundings offer tranquillity and inspiration to budding authors, and ready-made readerships via the guaranteed quality of the titles on sale.